electricimp/imp-central-impt/CommandsManual.md

 ### Project File

-Project File is *.climp.project-settings* file located in a directory.
+Project File is *.impt.project* file located in a directory.
 Different directories may contain different Project Files.
 One directory may contain not more than one Project File.

 Project File references a Device Group ("development" or "pre-factory" types of Device Group only) and, correspondingly, the Product which contains that Device Group.